souffle-lang/souffle-lang.github.io/pages/docs/build.md

 ```
 cd souffle
 cmake -S . -B build
-make --build build
+cmake --build build
 ```
 This may take up some time.
 However, this may be sped up with, for instance:
 ```
-make --build build -j8
+cmake --build build -j8
 ```
-which will run `make` with 8 jobs at a time.
+which will run `cmake` with 8 jobs at a time.

 ### MAC OS X Build